davisoares454/spotify-to-youtube-extension/README.md

 - **Automatic Redirection**: When you open a Spotify track URL, the extension will automatically redirect to YouTube and open the first video result for that track.
 - **Toggle Switch**: Enable or disable the automatic redirection with a toggle switch.
-- **Customizable Icons**: The switch uses custom icons to represent the Spotify and YouTube services.
+- **Manual Redirection Button**: If the toggle switch is disabled, it's possible to manually redirect the current spotify tab to youtube.

 ## Installation